PreBit -- A multimodal model with Twitter FinBERT embeddings for extreme price movement prediction of Bitcoin: Literature Review

-In our experiments, we carefully examine the effectiveness of our proposed multimodal models on predicting extreme Bitcoin price movements, as well as study the individual influence of Twitter and technical analysis data.
+In the current study, we aim to fully use social media content, beyond just using sentiment scores.
+We therefore leverage upon the results by \citet{lamon2017cryptocurrency} and improve their approach by using a pretrained BERT on finance data: finBERT, which should be better able to capture financial content \citep{araci2019finbert}.
 Contrary to many other research studies, we also propose a trading strategy based on the models and thoroughly backtest it to illustrate how such models may be used to decrease the downward risk of trading strategies.